-- December 31, 2014 Actuarially determined contribution (a)\$ 7,858,269 Contributions in relation to the actuarially determined contribution (7,858,269) Contribution deficiency (excess)\$ - Covered-employee payroll ()\$ 39,562,464 Contributions as a percentage of covered- employee payroll 19.86% Note: this schedule is intended to present information Until a 10-year trend is compiled, information is prese years for which information is available. (a) Based on the results of the January 1, 2012 actuaria valuation (including assumptions and methods) which determined budgeted appropriations for fiscal 2015.
-Covered employee payroll as reported in the January funding valuation report.
-1, 2014 See notes to required supplementary information.
+December 31, 2014 Actuarially determined contribution (a)\$ 7,858,269 Contributions in relation to the actuarially determined contribution (7,858,269) Contribution deficiency (excess)\$ - Covered-employee payroll ()\$ 39,562,464 Contributions as a percentage of covered- employee payroll 19.86%

+Note: this schedule is intended to present information for 10 years.
+Until a 10-year trend is compiled, information is presented for those years for which information is available.

+(a) Based on the results of the January 1, 2012 actuarial valuation (including assumptions and methods) which determined budgeted appropriations for fiscal 2015.

+^{}Covered employee payroll as reported in the January 1, 2014 funding valuation report.

-SCHEDULE OF THE SPECIAL FUNDING AMOUNTS OF THE NET PENSION LIABILITY MASSACHUSETTS TEACHERS' RETIREMENT SYSTEM
+SCHEDULE OF THE SPECIAL FUNDING AMOUNTS OF THE NET PENSION LIABILITY

+MASSACHUSETTS TEACHERS' RETIREMENT SYSTEM